Electronic & Computer Engineering BEng (Hons) (with Foundation Year)

 Teaching on this degree is structured into lectures, where all students are taught together, seminars of smaller groups of around 15-20 students, and tutorials which typically have no more than 10 students.

 In your first year of study, there are approximately 12 teaching hours each week, which reduces to approximately 10 teaching hours in your second and third years.
-As well as teaching hours, you are also be expected to spend a number of hours each week studying independently, as well as in groups to prepare for any group assessments you may have.
+As well as teaching hours, you are also expected to spend a number of hours each week studying independently, as well as in groups to prepare for any group assessments you may have.

 Assessment and feedback